 Any student whose moral conduct violates Christian principles will be disciplined.
-This includes, but is not limited to: cheating, plagiarism, drunkenness, sexual assault, physical violence, adultery. homosexual conduct, and stealing.
-Discipline will be through Administrative administered the Committee.
+This includes, but is not limited to: cheating, plagiarism, drunkenness, sexual assault, physical violence, adultery, homosexual conduct, and stealing.
+Discipline will be administered through the Administrative Committee.
 There are four categories of discipline: warning, probation, suspension, and dismissal.
 Appropriate demonstration of Christian character is a requirement for graduation.